Notify me

 Looking at recently made watches, it is obvious that there are two main influences on their design.

-One is mechanical engineering, which was the basis of the functionality of watches from the beginning, and is now often used mainly as an impressive achievement in its own right, and to produce visually stunning results.
+One is mechanical engineering, which was the basis of the functionality of watches from the beginning, and is now often used mainly as an impressive achievement in its own right, or to produce visually stunning results.
 Even with many of the most dramatically interesting and unusual watches today, this is still the main design influence.

 The Cartier Rotonde de Cartier Skeleton Mysterious Double Tourbillon: